 American consumers are relatively well-protected when it comes to retail banking and, although rolling back some financial regulations enacted after 2008 is being discussed at the political level, the man in the street is unlikely to be directly affected by this.

 While banks are subject to several Federal and State laws, and bodies like the Consumer Financial Protection Bureau are charged with ensuring that advertisements are not misleading, the most important institution you need to know about is the Federal Deposit Insurance Corporation (FDIC).

 The FDIC’s most important function is to insure customer deposits of up to $250,000, even if your bank should go totally bust.
-It also compels each member bank to adhere to certain standards of good management.
+This corporation won’t explain to you how to find out your bank routing number but it compels each member bank to adhere to certain standards of good management.
 Furthermore, FDIC membership implies special rules for advertising, including how interest rates are displayed and when words like “no-fee” may be used.

 What Is the Best Bank in America?

 It’s really difficult to say which bank in America is better unless you know what you’re looking for.
 All of those you’ll find here offer some good accounts, but one will probably be a better fit for you than others.
 Before you read through what follows, you should ask yourself what features will really benefit you.
 Are free direct deposits something you need, or do you mainly earn money in the form of cash?
 If you’re not planning on keeping a large balance in the account, high monthly maintenance fees are something to avoid, while interest rates will be important to someone with more money to store.

 When it comes to banking options, one size does not fit all.
 While this guide makes a pretty good starting point, we highly recommend that you do a little research of your own and compare at least two options side by side.

 If you have a stable monthly income and predictable expenses, it’s very likely that building up a nest egg or a rainy-day fund is on your mind.
 In this case, Chase’s Sapphire checking account might suit you.